nephatrine/docker-drone-ci/README.md

 separate containers as needed.
 You can pass variable ``DRONE_AGENT_DISABLED`` to disable both the agent and exec runner.
 You can similarly pass ``DRONE_EXEC_DISABLED`` to just disable the exec runner.

-This container includes [Certbot](https://certbot.eff.org/) and can be configured to obtain and serve SSL certificates, but a better option would be using an [NGINX](https://nginx.com/) reverse proxy container and only utilizing SSL at that point.

 You can spin up a quick temporary test container like this: